telstra/EventDetectionAPI-SDK-php/docs/Api/LongPollApi.md

 Poll events

-Poll events for a given set of mobile numbers
+Poll events for a given set of MSISDNs

 ### Example
 ```php